ast0815/remu/docs/introduction/README.rst

 .. math::
     L(\mu) = \frac{1}{N_{\text{toys}}} \sum_{t}^{N_{\text{toys}}} \prod_i \frac{(R^t_{ij}\mu_j)^{n_i} \exp(-R^t_{ij}\mu_j)}{n_i!}

-It is common praxis to do an analysis with many different assumed detector properties to evaluate systematic uncertainties.
+It is common practice to do an analysis with many different assumed detector properties to evaluate systematic uncertainties.
 The single instances of the analysis are often called "universes" or "toys".
 Each toy (with index :math:`t`) can be used to create its corresponding response matrix :math:`R^t_{ij}`.
-The set of all toy matrices will then include the knowledge of the detector uncertainties.
+The set of all toy matrices will then include the expert knowledge of the detector uncertainties, and make it available for the use by non-experts.

 When testing models against the data, each toy matrix will yield its own reco expectation values and its own Poissonian likelihood.
 The average over all